JAlcocerT/JAlcocerT/content/blog/selfhst-0325.md

 #ip route | grep default #modem local ip!
 ```

+But still its my go to!

+> Actually, if you are new to homelabs, id recommend you to get: containers, tailscale VPN and [nextcloud](#nextcloud) as the very first project

 ## New SelfHosted Apps

+I have tried few containerized apps lately...

 But first, new Selfhosting ways, with PODMAN: